MicrosoftDocs/cpp-docs/docs/sanitizers/error-invalid-allocation-alignment.md

 > Address Sanitizer Error: invalid-allocation-alignment

 The [`_aligned_malloc`](../c-runtime-library/reference/aligned-malloc.md) function requires a power of 2 for expressing the alignment.
 We simulate the "external" calculation of some alignment factor using an unoptimized global variable.
-Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example